GraymonDgt/SRB2Archipelago/README.md

 - Do modded characters work?

-  While you can use modded characters, logic doesn't currently account for them and there's no way to switch to them in the hub.
+  Currently, 16 different modded characters are supported and can be enabled in the yaml settings.
+The AP addon does not contain these characters by default, so you will have to download them seperately (links in addition notes)
-  If you want to use a modded character with no logic issues, select 'All' for your starting character in the yaml settings.
+  If you want to use non-supported modded characters with no logic issues, include all vanilla characters as your starting character in the yaml settings.

 - Do modded level packs work?